RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/pe/pe-3.1.md

 ---
 x-trestle-set-params:
-  pe-03.01_odp:
+  pe-3.1_prm_1:
     values:
-sort-id: pe-03.01
 x-trestle-global:
   sort-id: pe-03.01
 ---

-# pe-3.1 - \[Physical and Environmental Protection\] System Access
+# pe-3.1 - \[Physical and Environmental Protection\] Information System Access

 ## Control Statement

-Enforce physical access authorizations to the system in addition to the physical access controls for the facility at {{ insert: param, pe-03.01_odp }}.
+The organization enforces physical access authorizations to the information system in addition to the physical access controls for the facility at {{ insert: param, pe-3.1_prm_1 }}.

+## Control Objective

+Determine if the organization:

+- \[PE-3(1)[1]\] defines physical spaces containing one or more components of the information system; and

+- \[PE-3(1)[2]\] enforces physical access authorizations to the information system in addition to the physical access controls for the facility at organization-defined physical spaces containing one or more components of the information system.

 ## Control guidance

-Control of physical access to the system provides additional physical security for those areas within facilities where there is a concentration of system components.
+This control enhancement provides additional physical security for those areas within facilities where there is a concentration of information system components (e.g., server rooms, media storage areas, data and communications centers).

-## Control assessment-objective

-physical access authorizations to the system are enforced;
-physical access controls are enforced for the facility at {{ insert: param, pe-03.01_odp }}.